NikolaosSintoris/StarletCompiler/README.md

 # StarletCompiler
 This is a compiler in a program language, called Starlet.

 ΙΝΤΡΟ:
 Programming exercise aims to create a compiler.
 Implementation language is called the programming language in which the compiler is implemented.
 Python programming language is used in this programming exercise.

 ABOUT STARLET:
 The Starlet alphabet consists of:
-• the small and capital letters of the Latin alphabet ('A' - 'Z', 'a' - 'z'),
+• the small and capital letters of the Latin alphabet ('A' - 'Z', 'a' - 'z')
-• the digits ('0' - '9'),
+• the digits ('0' - '9')
-• the symbols of the numerical operations ('+', '-', '*', '/'),
+• the symbols of the numerical operations ('+', '-', '*', '/')
 • the correlation operators ('<', '>', '=', '<=', '> =', '<>')
-• the assignment symbol (': ='),
+• the assignment symbol (': =')
-• separators (';', ',', ':'),
+• separators (';', ',', ':')
-• the grouping symbols ('(', ')', '[', ']'),
+• the grouping symbols ('(', ')', '[',']')
 • and the comment splitting symbols ('/ *', '* /', '//').

 Reserved words:
-• program, endprogram,
+• program, endprogram
-• declaring,
+• declaring
-• if, then, else, endif,
+• if, then, else, endif
-• while, endwhile, dowhile, enddowhile,
+• while, endwhile, dowhile, enddowhile
-• loop, endloop, exit,
+• loop, endloop, exit
-• forcase, endforcase, incase, endincase, when, default, enddefault,
+• forcase, endforcase, incase, endincase, when, default, enddefault
-• function, endfunction, return, in, inout, inandout,
+• function, endfunction, return, in, inout, inandout
-• and, or, not,
+• and, or, not
-• input, print.
+• input, print
 These words can not be used as variables.
 The language constants are integral constants consisting of an optional sign and a sequence of numerals.

 Starlet's grammar:
 1.	<program> ::= program id <block> endprogram